Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 short-acting theophylline preparations and their combinations.

 These are highly selective drugs and therefore their side effects are minimal.
-However, with their uncontrolled and prolonged use, there may be an increase in bronchial hyperactivity (sensitivity to b2 receptors decreases).
+However, with uncontrolled and prolonged use, there may be an increase in bronchial hyperactivity (sensitivity to b2 receptors decreases).

-Eufillin is a short-acting theophylline.
+Short-acting theophyllines include aminophylline.
 It is widely used to relieve bronchial obstruction in children.
 Its use has both positive and negative sides.

 3. Anti-inflammatory therapy.

-Its anti-inflammatory action is as follows:
+Its anti-inflammatory effect is as follows:

 Blocks H-1 histamine and alpha adrenergic receptors;